- Search The Registry

-*Anna Short Harrington is celebrated on this date in 1834.
+*Anna Short Harrington was born on this date in 1897.
 She was a Black cook and brand spokesperson.

 She lived with the family as a cook.
 Weldon Harrington subsequently found his family living in Syracuse and stayed with them during the late 1930s and early 1940s.
 As a runaway convict who feared capture, he eventually left Syracuse for Maine, where he died a few years later.
 Between 1933 and 1935, Anna Harrington took a job at Syracuse University, where she cooked for several campus fraternities.
 Ironically, the favorite meal of the students was pancakes.
 News of Harrington’s cooking skills soon spread throughout the state, and she was featured in media interviews.
 Her popularity eventually resulted in her discovery by the Quaker Oats Company, which hired Harrington to travel nationwide, portraying “Aunt Jemima” and ultimately making her a national celebrity.

 Chauffeured or flown by jet around the country, Harrington served Aunt Jemima–brand pancake mix at store openings and other public events, living a lifestyle that eluded most blacks and whites.
 By the time of her death, the former sharecropper owned two homes and lived in an area occupied by the black elite of Syracuse.
 At age fifty-eight, Anna Short Harrington died in Syracuse on August 30, 1955, from complications stemming from diabetes.
 She was buried in Syracuse’s Morningside Cemetery.